wikimedia/eventmetrics/README.md

 To run the tests, use `./vendor/bin/simple-phpunit tests/`

-The test database is automatically populated with the fixtures, which live in `src/DataFixtures/ORM/fixtures.yml`
+The test database is automatically populated with the fixtures, which live in `src/DataFixtures/ORM/fixtures.yml`.

+Repository classes should not need tests.
+Add `@codeCoverageIgnore` to the bottom of the class summary so that coverage statistics are not affected.

 ### Functional/integration tests